mia-platform/documentation/docs/getting-started/tutorials/architecture/auth/external-idp-internal-session.md

 This scenario is a slight modification of the previous-one: you keep your external Identity Provider (IDP) but the user will be linked to a custom session, and you can optionally manage the user groups within your project using a dedicated CRUD collection.

 :::info
-This version is more complex than the one defined in the [Scenario 2: Integrate an external Identity Provider](/getting-started/tutorials/architecture/auth/external-idp.md), and it is only useful if you want to handle yourself the token generation and the data of the users, using the external IdP only to validate the users credentials.
+This version is more complex than the one defined in the [Scenario 2: Integrate an external Identity Provider](/getting-started/tutorials/architecture/auth/external-idp.md), and it is only useful if you need to handle within your project both the token generation and users data.
+So, in thi scenario, you will use the external IdP only to validate the users credentials.
 :::

 ## Definition

-To do so, we need to introduce in the architecture the [`Authentication Service`](/runtime_suite/authentication-service/10_overview.md) plugin.
+This architecture uses the [`Authentication Service`](/runtime_suite/authentication-service/10_overview.md) plugin.
 Note that, this time, it is a Mia-Platform plugin rather than a custom microservice as in Scenario 2.
 This imposes a limitations on the presented architecture: your external Identity Provider must be supported by the Authentication Service plugin (see [the list of supported IDPs](/runtime_suite/authentication-service/10_overview.md)) otherwise this scenario is not applicable.

 The involved microservices of the flow at runtime are:
 1. `API Gateway`: Mia-Platform plugin available in [Nginx](/runtime_suite/api-gateway/10_overview.md) or [Envoy](/runtime_suite/envoy-api-gateway/overview.md)